CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 the productivity losses.

 ## Staff vs Architect
 "Architects", and specifically non-coding architects I had bad experiences with in the past.
-I found they tried to specify way too much implementation as in #1, and since code review was their only function they nitpicked way too much in PR reviews.
+I found they tried to specify way too much implementation details of the ticket, and since code review was their only function they nitpicked way too much in PR reviews.
 Staff engineers and platforming engineering do code reviews, maybe some pair programming, and help get the application to test/production with minimal downtime and risk.